Google’s SERP Zero

 Getting your content to position zero is where you want to be.

-As with anything SEO-related, there are procedures you need to follow order to do well.
+As with anything SEO-related, there are procedures you need to follow in order to do well.

 Follow this list (detailed further below) and you’ll have a higher chance of reaching SERP position zero: